OZEV eligible Solar compatible

 Is Cord Zero good value for money compared with alternatives?

-For a home EV charger, the value is strong if you want a simple smart charger with useful features and a fair price.
+If you want a simple smart charger with useful features and a clear installed price, it stacks up well.
 It is not the cheapest, and it is not aiming to outdo premium models on automation.
-Compared to rivals, it is strong on straightforward scheduling, decent connectivity, and solid daily charging.
+Its case rests on straightforward scheduling, Wi-Fi and 4G connectivity, and dependable daily charging.

 § Specification